C-Accel2019/Glossary/glossary.md

 ## Representation Learning
 The aim of representation learning is to learn representations of data that make it easy for machine learning models to extract information for different downstream tasks.
 In contrast to features harvested by labor-intensive feature engineering, these represenations here are automatically learned by different well-designed machine learning/deep learning methods.
 Good representations of data are expected to convey human priors about the world, e.g., some representations can be shared across tasks, to be distributed, which means a learned representation should be able to capture most of the information hidden in the data, to be disengtangled underlying explanatory factors and to be deep and abstract.
-See more in https://ieeexplore.ieee.org/document/6472238.

 \[**Used by:** A-6677\]